jessems/jessems.com/src/posts/2023-05-04-chatgpt-for-servicenow-developers/index.md

 By using a JSON schema to validate the response, you can catch changes to the JSON structure early and avoid unexpected bugs in your code.

-## Interactively sculpting a solution / Pair programming
+## Interactive / Pair programming

+The interaction with ChatGPT doesn't stop after one response.
+Each prompt and response are part of ChatGPT's memory, so you can ask follow up questions and get more information.
+This also allows you to do pair programming with ChatGPT.

 ### Prompt 1